orlof/dcpu-admiral/README.md

 </dl>

 <dl>
-  <dt id="rrecv">str rrecv()</dt>
+  <dt id="rrecv">rrecv()</dt>
   <dd>
     <p>
-      Returns the received datagram from receiving buffer or none if no datagram is available.
+      Returns the contents of the receive buffer as a string, or none if receive buffer is empty.
     </p>
   </dd>
 </dl>

 <dl>
-  <dt id="rsend">bool rsend(str data)</dt>
+  <dt id="rsend">rsend(data)</dt>
   <dd>
     <p>
-      Transmits a string as RCI datagram.
-Return true if the datagram is successfully queued for transmission, or false if there is already a datagram being transmitted.
+      Transmits the contents of the data string as RCI datagram.
+Returns true if datagram is successfully queued for transmission, or false if there is already a datagram being transmitted.
     </p>
   </dd>
 </dl>